ShanLuo/shanluo.github.io/_pages/about.md

 <!---* PhD Opening: One [A*STAR and King’s College London PhD Studentship (October 2024 Entry)](https://www.kcl.ac.uk/research/funding/astar-phd-studentships) is available.
 Applications are accepted from citizens of the UK, the EU, the USA, Canada, Latin America, and Australia.--->

 * PhD studentships (home/international fees) available, contact me with a copy of your up-to-date CV if you are interested!
-* PhD Opening: One PhD position through the [EPSRC DRIVE-Health CDT](https://showcase.drive-health.org.uk/project/giving-prosthetic-hands-a-sense-of-touch/) is available.
+* PhD Opening: One PhD position "Giving Prosthetic Hands a Sense of Touch" through the [EPSRC DRIVE-Health CDT](https://showcase.drive-health.org.uk/project/giving-prosthetic-hands-a-sense-of-touch/) is available.
 Deadline: 12 January 2026.
 * PhD Opening: One [King's-China Scholarship Council](https://www.kcl.ac.uk/study-legacy/funding/kings-china-scholarship-council-phd-scholarship-programme-k-csc) PhD position is available, open to Chinese students.
 Deadline: 1st January 2026.

 * [Commonwealth PhD Scholarships](https://www.kcl.ac.uk/study-legacy/funding/commonwealth-phd-scholarships-for-high-income-countries)